dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 For all these cases SNSs have so called generic proposals.
 Basically those are custom proposals that each SNS community can define itself.

 Here we make use of an elegant cool aspect of our SNS architecture design: a proposal is just a call to a method on a canister.
-This means that one can do arbitrary things with a proposal as long as ones tell the SNS governance canister which method it has to call.
+This means that one can do arbitrary things with a proposal as long as one can tell the SNS governance canister which method it has to call.

 <!-- ## SNS Proposal lifecycle